etruong42/etruong42.github.com/_posts/2013-8-26-How-To-Integrate-Git-Into-Windows.md

 {% endhighlight %}

 The above command will download and execute the [script that you can look at on GitHub](https://github.com/etruong42/etruong42.github.com/blob/master/install/installgit.ps1).
-After running the script, follow the post-script instructions and you should be all ready to run git in native Windows console (my favorite is PowerShell).
+After running the script, follow the post-script instructions and you should be all ready to run git in native Windows consoles (my favorite is PowerShell).
 The script took me about 2 minutes to complete every step (i7 quad core, 8 GB RAM).

 <img src="/assets/img/run_git_install_script.png" alt="Run git install script" />